MitchellJThomas/keycloak-react-app/README.md

 is [8080](http://locahost:8080/).
 Use the `docker ps` command to determine the actual ports for your system.

-# The environment and logging in

-When the docker compose images are running the end result is a Keycloak server with a `React App Realm` and a `react-app` client defined in that realm.

-**Create a user in the Keycloak `React App Realm` using the [Keycloak admin UI](http://localhost:8080/) so that you can view the `secured compnent` of the React UI**

-When visiting the [React UI](http://localhost:3000/) you should see a link to the `secured component`.
-Clicking on that link will re-direct your browser to the Keycloak server.
-Enter the user and password you created above and the UI changes to reveal secured content e.g. the user Name and Email.

 # Cleaning up

-The docker compose file builds a keycloak-react-app container as well as downloading postgres and keycloak.
+The docker compose file builds a keycloak-react-app container as well as downloading Postgres and keycloak.
 Use the [clean-up.sh](clean-up.sh) script to remove these containers from your system.

 # Github Actions and Packages

-Commits to this repository automatically trigger the creation of [the Docker image via Github Actions, available in the packages](packages).
-See the [.github/workflows/dockerimage.yml](.github/workflows/dockerimage.yml) file for how the image is built and published.
+Commits to this repository automatically trigger the creation of [the keycloack-react-app container image via Github Actions, available in the packages](https://github.com/MitchellJThomas?tab=packages&repo_name=keycloak-react-app).
+See the

-Note: I had intended to use the Github built image for sharing the built React App with others.
-However as of this writing Docker images build using Github packages are not publicly accessable making them difficult to easily share.
+[.github/workflows/dockerimage.yml](.github/workflows/dockerimage.yml) file for how the image is built and published.